denoland/manual/getting_started/permissions.md

 - **--allow-hrtime** Allow high-resolution time measurement.
 High-resolution time can be used in timing attacks and fingerprinting.
 - **--allow-net=\<allow-net\>** Allow network access.
-You can specify an optional, comma-separated list of domains to provide an allow-list of allowed domains.
+You can specify an optional, comma-separated list of IP addresses or hostnames (optionally with ports) to provide an allow-list of allowed network addresses.
-- **--allow-plugin** Allow loading plugins.
+- **--allow-plugin** Allow loading of native plugins.
+Be aware that plugins are not run in a sandbox and therefore do not have the same security restrictions as the Deno process.
+Therefore, use with caution.
 Please note that --allow-plugin is an unstable feature.
 - **--allow-read=\<allow-read\>** Allow file system read access.
 You can specify an optional, comma-separated list of directories or files to provide an allow-list of allowed file system access.